 Sarclisa is approved for the treatment of adult patients with multiple myeloma who have received at least two prior therapies including lenalidomide and a proteasome inhibitor; and is approved for use in combination with pomalidomide and dexamethasone.
 It is also approved for relapsed or refractory MM in combination with carfilzomib and dexamethasone.
 Darzalex is also approved for these uses, in addition to other indications in refractory and newly diagnosed MM.
-The National Comprehensive Cancer Network[®] (NCCN) recommendations for Sarclisa reflect its FDA approved use.
+The National Comprehensive Cancer Network[®] (NCCN) guidelines additionally recommend the use of Sarclisa as primary therapy in transplant candidates in combination with bortezomib, lenalidomide, and dexamethasone.